 States with flat-rate systems score the best on this variable because their top rate kicks in at the first dollar of income (after accounting for the standard deduction and personal exemption).
-They include Illinois, Indiana, Kentucky, Massachusetts, Michigan, Pennsylvania, and Utah, among others.
+They are Colorado, Illinois, Indiana, Kentucky, Massachusetts, Michigan, New Hampshire, North Carolina, Pennsylvania, and Utah.
 States with high kick-in levels score the worst.
-These include New Jersey (\$5 million of taxable income), New York (\$1,077,550), California (\$1 million), Connecticut (\$500,000), and North Dakota (\$433,200 of taxable income).
+These include New York (\$25 million), New Jersey (\$1 million of taxable income), California (\$1 million), Connecticut (\$500,000), and North Dakota (\$445,000 of taxable income).